We work with organisations that recognise the importance and implications of tree health.

 Observatree has joined with the Association of Tree Officers (ATO) to help increase our survelliance work.

-Al Smith FICFor, ATO Director said "Local Authority Tree Officers across the country, who manage the valuable and significant tree resource on public land in the UK, can benefit from this collaboration with Observatree.
+Al Smith FICFor, ATO Director said "Local Authority and Housing Association Tree Officers across the country, who manage the valuable and significant tree resource on land in the UK, can benefit from this collaboration with Observatree.
 We can increase the number of people contributing towards the surveillance and reporting of tree pests and diseases using the resources and training materials that Observatree provides.
 These resources help to keep both tree professionals and members of the public up to date with tree health and biosecurity."

 English Heritage